DesalLama/task-assessment-codedcloud/README.md

         a.
 Add variable in github repository settings with name ECR_REGISTRY with repository name as value
         b.
 Add variable in github repository settings with name ECR_REPOSITORY with repository uri as value
         c.
 Add secret in github repository settings with name AWS_ACCESS_KEY_ID with AWS Access Key as value
         d.
-Add secret in github repository settings with name AWS_ACCESS_KEY_ID with AWS Access Key as value
+Add secret in github repository settings with name AWS_SECRET_ACCESS_KEY with AWS secret key as value
         e.
 Add secret in github repository settings with name AWS_DEFAULT_REGION with Region as value
         f.
 Add secret in github repository settings with name GIT_TOKEN with git token as value